Affording a Wheaton College Education

 |Passage: The Orientation Program of Wheaton College|

-* Room charges may vary depending on options chosen
+* Housing charges may vary depending on options chosen

-✝ Cost based on full meal plan option
+✝ Cost based on a full 18 meal plan option plus an allowance for an additioanl three meals per week.

 ** Financial assistance for Wheaton Passage will be determined by information provided on a student's FAFSA and aid eligibility.
 No further application is required.